-It is a highly infectious virus that can kill up to 90 percent of the people who catch it, causing terror among infected communities.
+It is a highly infectious virus that can kill up to 90 percent of the people who catch it, causing terror among affected communities.

-Ebola is so infectious that patients need to be treated in isolation by staff wearing protective clothing.
+Ebola is so infectious that patients need to be treated in isolation by staff wearing strict protective equipment and clothing.

 Get closer to the Frontline

 Get the latest news, stories and updates, straight to your inbox.

 Ebola: Key facts

 OUTBREAKS OF EBOLA IN DRC IN THE PAST 40 YEARS

 Ebola can be caught from both humans and animals.
 It is transmitted through close contact with blood, secretions, or other bodily fluids.

 Healthcare workers have frequently been infected while treating Ebola patients.
 This has occurred through close contact without the use of gloves, masks or protective goggles.